rachel-frederiksen/RachelF-Portfolio/final_project_2_RachelFrederiksen.md

 [States Image](https://unsplash.com/photos/hAJhORQHk94)

-This transitions into my second visualization (image 2) as raw numbers can struggle to convey how much area is covered by this legislation.
+This transitions into my second visualization as raw numbers can struggle to convey how much area is covered by this legislation.
 Using a map brings focus to what states exactly have this legislation.
 Someone with further electoral knowledge of this map may then gather that the states with this legislation are often states with predominately conservative state governments.
 Further research could be done in this area to compare metrics RTW and non-RTW states, but that is beyond the scope of this presentation.

-Image 2:
+**Viz 2**
 <div class="flourish-embed flourish-map" data-src="visualisation/11372048"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 As a product of RTW legislation implementation, union membership has decreased over time.
-I will then transition to my third visualization (image 3) which shows the decrease in union membership over time (1986 to 2015).
+I will then transition to my third visualization which shows the decrease in union membership over time (1986 to 2015).

-Image 3:
+**Viz 3**
 <div class="flourish-embed flourish-chart" data-src="visualisation/11373936"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 After this visualization, I will highlight a key point through isolation again that union membership rates have essentially cut in half in this length of time (~20% to 11%) using the image below.